apigeekdemos/apigee-s1p-labs/Lab 2 - Proxy a CF app using Edge Microgateway (Microgateway plan)/README.md

 App as-edgemicro-app-lab2 was started using this command `npm start`

-Showing health and status for app as-edgemicro-app-lab2 in org group-apigee / space apijam as shuklaankur@google.com...
+Showing health and status for app as-edgemicro-app-lab2 in org group-apigee / space apijam as xxx...
 OK

 requested state: started